tweedegolf/storage-abstraction/README.md

 }
 ```

-Besides type one or more other values may be mandatory dependent on the type of storage.
+Besides type one or more other values may be mandatory dependent on the type of storage, e.g. `keyFilename` for Google Storage or `secretAccessKey` for Amazon S3.

-<a name="configuration-object"></a>

 ### Configuration object

-The configuration object must be of type `AdapterConfig` that extends `IConfig`:
+The configuration object should implement the interface `IConfig`:

 ```typescript
 interface IConfig {